HacKanCuBa/blake2signer/docs/docs/performance.md

         28.9 µs ± 2.07 µs per loop (mean ± std. dev. of 10 runs, 10,000 loops each)
         ```

-In the example above, serializing the simple string cost us twice as much as not doing it, which is pretty significant.
+In the example above, serializing the simple string costs us twice as much as not doing it, which is pretty significant.
 However, if you don't know from beforehand the kind of objects you will be signing, then going for the serializer signer would be the safe bet.

 ## Compressing has its perks